 The woman in a nearby tourist office was mystified by its meaning as well.
-She was wearing the traditional mariner's shirt that is the attire of many of the tourist offices in this region during The Tour.
-It has twenty-seven stripes, the number of Napolean's victories.
+She was wearing the traditional mariner's shirt that is the attire of many of those staffing the tourist offices in this region during The Tour.
+It has twenty-seven stripes, the number of battles won by Napoleon.

 Shortly after I left the tourist office along came Skippy.
 We always manage to find one another even when we're not even trying, as if our status as the lone perennial followers of The Tour by bicycle naturally draws us together.
 He'd arrived the night before and had found a room for five days through Sunday at a place that provides accommodations for students, as can be found in most large cities with a student population.
 They aren't meant for travelers or non-students, but Skippy can invariably convince them to let him stay.
 He's become quite accomplished at it since his first Tour in 1998, and is so confident of his abilities to find a place to sleep each night that he bikes The Tour without a tent or sleeping bag or even panniers, just a sack that he secures to the tri-bars on the front of his lightweight bike.
 His minimal weight allows him to ride much faster than me.
 And when the transfers are too excessive, he has found that it is quite easy to get a ride by sticking out his thumb.
 People take him in his Lycra as a cyclist out for a day ride with a mechanical problem and are happy to come to his rescue even if they are in a modest-sized car.